mariansmolii/devlinks/README.md

 - **Server:** A RESTful API server built with Node.js.
 - **MongoDB:** The NoSQL database used to store application data.
 - **Kubernetes:** Container orchestration
-- **GitHub Actions:** CI/CD pipeline for testing, building, and pushing Docker images
+- **GitHub Actions:** CI pipeline for testing, building, and pushing Docker images
 - **FluxCD:** GitOps continuous delivery tool for Kubernetes that automatically ensures that the state of a cluster matches the configuration in Git.
 - **Sealed Secrets:** Securely stores and decrypts Kubernetes secrets.
 - **External-DNS + Cloudflare:** Automatically updates DNS records.